Surreal limits: Abstract

 \section{Abstract}

 We note that if a sequence of real numbers converges to some limit, then the sequence of the corresponding strings in the surreal $+,-$ sign expansion representation converges, for a natural notion of string convergence, to the string corresponding to the limit, modulo an infinitesimal.
-This would be obviously false if we were considering, as strings, decimal or binary representations, instead.
-The string limit of a possibly transfinite sequence of surreal numbers is always defined and, restricted to increasing sequences of ordinals, corresponds to taking the supremum.
-A transfinite sum can be defined using the string limit and this sum agrees with the representation of a surreal in Conway normal form.
+The corresponding statement would be obviously false if we were considering, as strings, decimal or binary representations, instead.
+The string limit of a possibly transfinite sequence of surreal numbers is always defined and, when considering increasing sequences of ordinals, corresponds to taking the supremum.
+A transfinite sum can be defined using the string limit and this sum agrees with the representation of a surreal number in Conway normal form.